Request Free Sample ×

 Steel continues to be the dominant material in the shipbuilding industry, primarily due to its strength, lowering life-cycle costs, and availability.
 It is ideally suited for large vessels such as cargo ships, tankers, and bulk carriers.
 However, aluminum is emerging in the sector, particularly for smaller vessels, due to its lightweight properties, which contribute to higher speeds and fuel efficiency.
 Despite currently holding a smaller market share, aluminum's rapid growth can be attributed to advancements in welding technology and increasing demand for fuel-efficient ships, positioning it as a key player in the evolving shipbuilding landscape.

-By Technology: Digital Shipbuilding (Largest) vs. Automation (Fastest-Growing)
+By Technology: Digital Shipbuilding (Largest) vs. Sustainable Technologies (Fastest-Growing)

-By End Use: Transportation (Largest) vs. Defense (Fastest-Growing)
+By End Use: Transportation (Largest) vs. Tourism (Fastest-Growing)

 Get more detailed insights about Shipbuilding Market